 - Resistant to both water and dust

-- IP67 RATED - Completely sweat and waterproof, Aeropex are designed for tough workouts and adventures in the most extreme weather conditions.
+- IP67 Waterproof Rating - Completely sweat and waterproof earphones for workouts, fitness and running.
 Moisture detection alert included for safe charging.
-(Bluetooth headphones not suitable for swimming).
+(Not suitable for swimming)

 Stealing the third spot on this list is the AfterShokz Titanium AS600OB with its incredibly durable construction and stylish design.
 While not as lightweight as the Trekz Air, the Titanium still offers a ton of value and we’d recommend for anyone new to bone conduction headsets.